Usage of Artificial Intelligence (AI) at UHS

 UHS Tip

-• Consider increasing your knowledge by improving your AI literacy with this Linkedin Learning path
+• Consider increasing your knowledge by improving your AI literacy through online training such as courses on Linkedin Learning

 • If you would like advanced Copilot features, contact your IT department for a Copilot Pro licenses (monthly recurring cost applicable).
 For a list of additional features, see here.